What is a Fashion Style?

 “If nothing were left of an extinct race but a single button, I would be able to infer, from the shape of that button, how these people dressed, built their houses, religion, art, and mentality.”

-In fashion design, the most common way of depicting a style is through the artistic mix of clothing and accessories depicting patterns, motifs, shapes, cuts, and colours belonging to a subculture or more into outfits.
+In fashion design, the most common way of depicting a style is through the artistic mix of clothing and accessories, which incorporate patterns, motifs, shapes, cuts, and colours belonging to a subculture or more into outfits.

 French philosopher and semiotician Roland Barthes states: